Young, Gifted, and Black

 The New Generation of Culinary Creators in Tallahassee

 A stroke of culinary genius is spreading throughout Tallahassee, and it is inspiring a new generation of young, gifted, and black entrepreneurs.
-Three businesses- Bourne Brilliant, The Chocolate Dandies, and Gurlie’s Lemonade have been filling bellies and dominating headlines with their creative approaches to sweet treats and cuisine.
+These businesses- The Chocolate Dandies and Gurlie’s Lemonade have been filling bellies and dominating headlines with their creative approaches to sweet treats and cuisine.
 Each business offers a unique experience for food lovers crafted by a new generation of young people dedicated to uplifting their communities through culinary arts.

 The Chocolate Dandies